Leadership Council

 Deanna Meyler cares strongly about social justice and has been vegan since 1998.
 Today she is the Director of Development at the Lancaster Cleft Palate Clinic.
 It is the only independent and approved craniofacial care clinic in the United States and accepts all patients, no matter their background or ability to pay.
 In the past, Deanna led a small nonprofit focused on animal rights, was part of the advocacy team at a large immigration rights nonprofit, worked in advertising/consulting for a decade, and was in academia for a decade.
 Deanna has a PhD in sociology, advanced certification in Community Leadership, is a Master Certified Vegan Lifestyle Coach & Educator, and has a certification in plant-based nutrition.
 She is the founder of An Everyday Vegan, a lifestyle website.
 Deanna’s personal mission is to make the world a better place one meal at a time.

-• Naijha Wright-Brown (she/her)
+• Lisa Rimmert (she/her)

 Founding Members